modular-magician/terraform-provider-google-beta/website/docs/r/bigquery_dataset.html.markdown

 # ----------------------------------------------------------------------------
 subcategory: "BigQuery"
 description: |-
-  Datasets allow you to organize and control access to your tables.
+  Datasets allows you to organize and control access to your tables.
 ---

 # google\_bigquery\_dataset

-Datasets allow you to organize and control access to your tables.
+Datasets allows you to organize and control access to your tables.

 To get more information about Dataset, see: